Christina C. DiPasquale

 Founder & CEO

-Christina’s knowledge of policy and creative campaigning is informed by her past work managing communications strategy for four policy teams at the Center for American Progress, serving as a press secretary for the Sestak for Senate campaign, and organizing the Pennsylvania Green Dogs Caucus to pass a moratorium on fracking on state forest land.
-She was elected as Ward Committeewoman in West Philadelphia, serving her constituents for three years.
+Her past work includes managing communications strategy for four policy teams at the Center for American Progress, serving as a press secretary for the Sestak for Senate campaign, and organizing the Pennsylvania Green Dogs Caucus to pass a moratorium on fracking on state forest land.
+She was elected to local office in 2010 as Ward Committeewoman, representing residents in West Philadelphia.

-Numerous outlets including ABC News, the New York Times, Politico, Vanity Fair and the Washington Post have cited Christina’s work, and her international projects have taken her to Panama, Ghana, Switzerland, Estonia and Australia.
-She has designed curriculum for the University of New Hampshire’s Carsey School of Public Policy as a faculty member.
-She is the first in her family born in the U.S. and first to graduate college.
+She has taught graduate-level communications courses at the University of New Hampshire’s Carsey School of Public Policy and media outlets including ABC News, the New York Times, and Politico have cited Christina’s work.
 Christina holds a Bachelor of Arts and Master of Arts in Political Science from Villanova University and was awarded their inaugural Young Alumni Medallion.

 VICE PRESIDENT OF CREATIVE CAMPAIGNING